 Isabella: When does the next bus leave?

-Public Servant: There’s one leaving for Alabama in half an hour.
+Public Servant: Let’s take a look here.
+Yes, ma’am, one leaves for Alabama in half an hour.

 After that, Alabama gets to look after Isabella and her fatherless, discipline-less, genderless brats.

 States that follow this advice need to follow up with laws forbidding vagrancy.
 The program would be installed in two phases: